Home

 is, but I get the impression Fancy Feast is considered to be akin to "junk

 food" that is full of by-products.
-That's what many
+That's what some

 humans seem to think anyway.
 Most cats, however, love Fancy Feast, to such